HMS Warrior (1905)

 HMS Warrior was a Warrior-class armoured cruiser built for the Royal Navy in the first decade of the 20th century.
 She was stationed in the Mediterranean when the First World War began and participated in the pursuit of the German battlecruiser SMS Goeben and light cruiser SMS Breslau.
 Warrior was transferred to the Grand Fleet in December 1914 and remained there for the rest of her career.
 She was heavily damaged during the Battle of Jutland in 1916, after which she withdrew and was later abandoned and sank in a rising sea.

 Description

 Warrior displaced 13550 LT as built and 14500 LT fully loaded.
 The ship had an overall length of 505 ft 4 in, a beam of 73 ft 6 in and a draught of 27 ft 6 in.
 She was powered by four-cylinder triple-expansion steam engines, driving two shafts, which developed a total of 23650 ihp and gave a maximum speed of 23.3 kn.
-The engines were powered by 19 Yarrow water-tube boilers and six cylindrical boilerss.
+The engines were powered by 19 Yarrow water-tube boilers and six cylindrical boilers.
 The ship carried a maximum of 2050 LT of coal and an additional 600 LT of fuel oil that was sprayed on the coal to increase its burn rate.
 At full capacity, she could steam for 7960 nmi at a speed of 10 kn.